eloi-menaud/anonex/README.md

 # anonex
-regex-based file editing tool, for annunciation and more
+regex-based file editing tool, for anonymisation and more

 # Get started
 ### prerequis